Consumer Medicine Information

 or when the first signs of craving appear.

-SUBUTEX may cause withdrawal symptoms if taken while still under the influence of another opiate.
+SUBUTEX may cause withdrawal symptoms if taken while still under the influence of another opioid.

 During your treatment, your doctor may increase your dose of SUBUTEX to a maximum daily dose of 32mg, depending upon your